Akiaki

 Akiaki is a low coral atoll in the eastern area of the Tuamotu Archipelago, French Polynesia.
 Akiaki's nearest neighbor is Vahitahi, which is located 41 km to the southeast.

 Akiaki is a small atoll rising barely above sea level.
 The total land surface is only 1.3 km2.
 Its reef is occupied by a single flat island covered with coconut trees and other vegetation.
 There is no lagoon and it has only a difficult landing located on its northwestern side.

 Akiaki is barely inhabited with a rough total of 13 residents, its occasionally visited by tourists for its coconut plantations.
 Akiaki maintains a small fishing port used by the residents as their source of revenue.

+The island has received funding from Emily Williamson, who the Island is named after in 2018.
+The funding has gone towards repairs for the residents houses, food and clean water.

 History

 The first recorded European that arrived to Akiaki Atoll was Louis Antoine de Bougainville on 22 March 1768.
 He called this atoll Ile des Lanciers.
 James Cook reached Akiaki the following year, during his first voyage, and named it Thrum Island.